Amos Adamu: Career

 Adamu holds a doctorate degree in physical and health education.
 He was a university lecturer before joining the National Institute of Sports (NIS).
 He was appointed the Sole Administrator of the Nigeria Football Association in 1992.
 After success in this position, he was then posted to the Federal Ministry of Sports as Director of Sports Development.

 Adamu was involved in the administration and organization of the 1999 FIFA World Youth Championship in Nigeria and the Nations Cup in 2000.

 In December 2000 Adamu was named President for the Organising Committee for the 8th All-Africa Games (COJA).
 The games were held in Abuja, October 2003, in the newly constructed Abuja Stadium.
 Adamu advised the government to sell this stadium immediately after the games in order to forestall the vandalisation typical of publicly owned buildings.
 Subsequently, there was controversy about the conduct of the games organizers.

-In 2005, Adamu was picked as a member of the organizing committee for the first ever World Cup Finals in Africa to be hosted in South Africa 2010.
+In 2005, Adamu was picked as a member of the organizing committee for the first ever World Cup Finals in Africa to be hosted in South Africa in 2010.
 In 2006, Adamu led the transformation of the Sports Ministry to the National Sports Commission (NSC).
 Adamu became an Executive Committee member of FIFA and the Confederation of African Football.
 In April 2007, Adamu became the President of the West Africa Football Union.

 In May 2008, the Permanent Secretary in the Ministry of Sports and Social Development in Bayelsa State told members of the Senate Committee on Sports that problems with sports in Nigeria included corruption and dominance by a "cabal" led by Adamu.
 In July 2008, Adamu announced that the Nigeria Sports Commission had initiated an inquiry into allegations of corruption in the local league.